What to Do After a Motorcycle Accident in Texas

 Move to safety, call 911, check for injuries, collect witness information, document the scene, exchange information, seek medical care, report to your insurer, and contact a lawyer.
 These are the nine steps to take after a motorcycle accident in Texas:

 1. Move to safety and turn on your hazard lights: Get yourself and your bike out of traffic if you can do so without making injuries worse.
-Staying in the road puts you at risk for a second collision before help arrives.
+Staying on the road puts you at risk for a second collision before help arrives.

 2. Call 911 and request both police and medical response: A police report creates an official record of the crash that your claim will depend on.
 Don’t assume someone else already called.